wendylw/test-new/README.md

 - (Optional) Using HTTPS in Development

   > 1. Run `yarn generate-dev-ssl-cert` to create a certificate authority on your machine and generate certificates for this project.
-  > 2. Run `yarn: start:https` to serve pages over HTTPS.
+  > 2. Run `yarn start:https` to serve pages over HTTPS.

 - Start ordering using local backend